 Washington, D.C. – Today, the U.S. House of Representatives approved Congresswoman Julia Brownley’s (D-Westlake Village) amendment to H.R.
 1367, a bill to improve the hiring and retention of VA employees.

 WASHINGTON, D.C. - Democratic lawmakers led by U.S. Reps.
 Zoe Lofgren (D-Calif.), Alan Lowenthal (D-Calif.), Julia Brownley (D-Calif.), and John P. Sarbanes (D-Md.) introduced legislation today to end partisan gerrymandering and reform the nation’s patchwork redistricting system.

 Washington, D.C. – Congresswoman Julia Brownley released the following statement on the Senate’s confirmation of Betsy DeVos as Secretary of the U.S. Department of Education:

 It has been a remarkable three days in our nation’s history.

 Sunday marks the anniversary of Roe v.
 Wade, when the Supreme Court of the United States affirmed the constitutional right of women to make decisions about their own health care without interference from the government.

-WASHINGTON, D.C. – Today, Congresswoman Julia Brownley (D-Westlake Village) issued the following statement on her vote on H.R.
-4038, the American SAFE Act:
+Washington, D.C. – Today Congresswoman Julia Brownley (D-Westlake Village) released the following statement on her vote supporting H.Res.
+11, expressing concerns to UN Security Council Resolution 2334:

 To commemorate Memorial Day this year, Congresswoman Brownley met with veterans at the American Legion in Oak Park.
 Later in the day she traveled to Conejo Mountain Memorial Park in Camarillo where she memorialized soliders who gave the ultimate sacrafice for our country.